Program and Course Offerings / Registration / Delivery Methods

 Where do I find Income Tax Receipts?

-Visit the Income Tax Receipts page for instructions on obtaining your T2202 (Tuition and Enrolment Certificate) Income Tax form.
+Login to MyMohawk and choose Finances (from the left-side menu) for information regarding your T2202 (Tuition and Enrolment Certificate) Income Tax form.

 Getting Started after Registration

-I have registered for a course - what are my next steps?
+I registered for a course - what are my next steps?

 How do I access MyMohawk?